ikasanEIP/IkasanStudio/README.md

 * The UI should be easy to use, intuitive, dumb down usage for junior / mid-tier devs
 * Abstracted to be driven from the content of a meta pack
 * Support for multiple simultaneous metapacks
+* Resilient and defensive, the UI needs to accommodate developer errors (misconfigured flows or metapacks) without resulting in serious errors in the IDE (Intellij are very keen to expose even slightly wonky plugins).
+Where possible the IDE should recover misconfiguration and inform the user via popup / message baloons.
 ## Epics / major stories

 Core